angular/angular-phonecat/README.md

 ### step-0

-- Add ngApp directive to bootstrap the app
+- Add ngApp directive to bootstrap the app.
-- Add simple template with an expression
+- Add simple template with an expression.

 ### step-1